Recreating Your Old Kitchen

 Limited availability, restrictions apply.

 Then move on to our articles on kitchen design and planning fundamentals…

 You need to learn as much as you can about kitchens.
 You, after all, are the primary kitchen designer.
 All the professional does is refine your ideas into a workable plan.
 The smarter you are about kitchen design, the better your kitchen will be.

 our kitchen is probably the most actively used room in your home.
-On average you will spend over 1,100 hours each year in the kitchen.
-No longer just a place where food is prepared.
-The modern kitchen has become the administrative and social hub of your home. unfortunately, it is also likely to be the worst designed room in your home, and one of the most expensive to fix.
+On average you will spend over 1,100 hours each year in your kitchen.
+Today's kitchen is no longer just a place where food is prepared.
+It has become the administrative and social hub of your home.
+Unfortunately, it is also likely to be the worst designed room in your home, and one of the most expensive to fix.